wakidurrahman/advanced-node-js/docs/books/nodejs-design-patterns/chapter-02/README.md

 Each `module` is only loaded and evaluated the first time it is required, since any subsequent call of `require()` will simply return the cached version.

 The module cache is exposed via the `require.cache` variable,

+### 📝 Circular dependencies

+Many consider circular dependencies an intrinsic design issue, but it is something that might actually happen in a real project,